Robert Serber

 Robert Serber (March 14, 1909 – June 1, 1997) was an American physicist who participated in the Manhattan Project.
 Serber's lectures explaining the basic principles and goals of the project were printed and supplied to all incoming scientific staff, and became known as The Los Alamos Primer.
-The New York Times called him “the intellectual midwife at the birth of the atomic bomb.”
+The New York Times called him "the intellectual midwife at the birth of the atomic bomb."

 Early life and education

 He was born in Philadelphia, the eldest son of Rose (Frankel) and David Serber.
 His family was Jewish.
-His mother died in 1922 and his father married her cousin Frances Leof in 1928.
+His mother died in 1922 and his father married Frances Leof in 1928.
 Robert Serber earned his BS in engineering physics from Lehigh University in 1930 and earned his PhD in physics from the University of Wisconsin–Madison with John Van Vleck in 1934.
 He married Charlotte Leof (26 Jul 1911 – 1967), the daughter of his stepmother's uncle, in 1933.

 Shortly before receiving his doctorate, Serber was selected for a National Research Council postdoctoral fellowship and planned on conducting research at Princeton University with Eugene Wigner.
 However, after spontaneously enrolling at the University of Michigan's physics summer school, he changed his plans and went to work with J. Robert Oppenheimer at the University of California, Berkeley.
 For the next four years, he shuttled with Oppenheimer between Berkeley and the California Institute of Technology, where Oppenheimer held a secondary faculty appointment.
-In 1938, he took one of the era's few tenure-track professorships in physics at the University of Illinois at Urbana–Champaign, where he stayed until he was recruited for the Manhattan Project.
+In 1938, he took one of the era's few tenure-track professorships in physics at the University of Illinois Urbana–Champaign, where he stayed until he was recruited for the Manhattan Project.